FuelLabs/fuelup/docs/src/index.md

 of the terminology it uses.
 The [Installation] chapter covers installing fuelup and getting started.

-The source code of _fuelup_ and this manual may be found at
+The source code of _fuelup_ and this manual may be found [here](https://github.com/FuelLabs/fuelup).
-<https://github.com/FuelLabs/fuelup>.
 If you find a problem, check out the
 [issue tracker].

 Release notes for _fuelup_ may be found under [Releases] in our GitHub repository.